ChakirALIEdu/Masters-Research/METHOD/2025-04-28 - Notable Quotes.md

 > "Exposure and visibility thus become consent in the eyes of others.
 I exist, therefore I consent to having my picture taken, my space invaded, my doors unlocked, my privacy eroded." - 2025-04-03

-## Convenience is a Tool for Privacy Erosion
+## Convenience is a Tool for the Erosion of Privacy

 > "I didn't steal; the system we had in place handed me power because I 'offered help.'
 That's how convenience reverses the direction of consent." - 2025-04-04